addyosmani/backbone-fundamentals/chapters/15-sinonjs.md

         start();
     }, 1000, 'Expected DOM Elt to exist');

-    // Trigget the view to toggle the 'done' status on an item or items
+    // Trigger the view to toggle the 'done' status on an item or items
     $('#todoList li input.check').click();

     // Check the done status for the model is true